Leob000/film_app/README.md

 - [Arxiv: FiLM: Visual Reasoning with a General Conditioning Layer](https://arxiv.org/pdf/1709.07871)

 # Get the data
+For each script, check the `.sh` and/or the `.py` associated file to modify parameters.
 To download the data, run:
 ```bash
 mkdir data